Folds up for portability

-In general, every smartphone gimbal you buy is going to have a spot into which you’ll snap your smartphone as well as a grip for your hand.
+In general, every smartphone gimbal you buy is going to have a spot in which you’ll snap your smartphone as well as a grip for your hand.
 You usually control most of the gimbal features with your thumb, which can include record/stop buttons, a movement controller, a power button, etc.

 The DJI Osmo Mobile 3 looks like your typical gimbal in many respects, but it has some unique features that we’ll get to in a bit.

 DJI Osmo Mobile 3 review: The big picture

 The most important feature of the DJI Osmo Mobile 3 is the fact that it folds up.
 This solves one of the biggest pain points when it comes to smartphone gimbals, which is that they are usually too big for traveling light.

 Honestly, the fact that the Osmo Mobile 3 folds up is probably enough to make smartphone videographers take out their wallets and buy one.
 Even if the gimbal’s other features were dismal, the idea of not having to buy a huge backpack to carry around your gimbal is amazing.